Energy Saving Tips for Apartment Renters

 Many energy efficiency tips work well for homeowners but miss the mark for apartment renters and tenants.
 Adding insulation to the attic, caulking around windows, and even adjusting the thermostat―these energy-saving tactics are often out of the control of the apartment dweller.
 However, there’s still hope for saving energy and cutting down on your energy bill.
 Apartment renters can make little changes that can add up quickly.
 Follow these tips to make your apartment more energy efficient.

 While you won’t be able to add insulation to the attic and within your walls, there are other ways apartment renters can keep heat and air conditioning from escaping.
-Insulate your apartment by rolling up a towel and pushing it again a door or window sill to keep air from leaking out.
+Insulate your apartment by rolling up a towel and pushing it against a door or window sill to keep air from leaking out.
 If your apartment has tile or wood floors, lay down rugs for more insulation during the winter and roll them up during the summer to help keep your apartment cooler.

 For some apartment renters, the heat and air conditioning settings are controlled by management.
 If that’s the case, see if your landlord will reset the heater/air conditioner to a temperature that’s more energy-efficient.